sillsdev/ptx2pdf/docs/documentation/figures.md

 ptx macros but with an added extension of `.piclist` and in the Piclist folder, specified to the macros.
 Ptxprint handles all this for the user.

+Historically, piclists have used the TeX style comments, which meant that percentage signs needed to be escaped `\%` to appear in the output.
+More recently, there have been two changes to this: lines starting with a hash sign (`#`) are now treated as comment lines.
+A hash sign is *not* treated as a comment sign otherwise.
+If, when the piclist is read `\PiclistLitPcttrue` has been set, then percentage signs are treated as letters.
+If is not set (the default for the macros, but PTXprint now sets it), then they retain their normal meaning in TeX, i.e. ignore the rest of the line.
+Escaping a percentage sign needlessly does not cause problems.

 There are two methods to read a piclist, in 'slurp' mode (`\picslurptrue`, the default) where the entire file is read at once or the traditional mode (`\picslurpfalse`) where the specification for only one picture is held in